Level 2 Certificate in Supporting Teaching and Learning in Schools for Adults

 Units include:

-• child and young person development
+• Understand children and young people's development

-• safeguarding the welfare of children and young people
+• Safeguarding children and young people

 To join this course no formal qualifications are necessary, but ideally, you will have Level 2 qualifications in English and maths, or, if not, will need to commit to working towards these.